Caganer: Tradition

 The caganer is a particular and highly popular feature of modern Catalan nativity scenes.
 It is believed to have entered the nativity scene by the late 17th or early 18th century, during the Baroque period.
 Eminent folklorist Joan Amades called it an essential piece and the most popular figure of the nativity scene.
-It can also be found in other parts of southwestern Europe, including Murcia, the region just south of the Valencia in Spain (where they are called cagones), Naples (cacone or pastore che caca) and Portugal (cagões).
+It can also be found in other parts of southwestern Europe, including Murcia, the region just south of Valencia in Spain (where they are called cagones), Naples (cacone or pastore che caca) and Portugal (cagões).
 There is a sculpture of a person defecating hidden inside the cathedral of Ciudad Rodrigo, Province of Salamanca, though this is not part of a nativity scene.
 Accompanying Mary, Joseph, Jesus, the shepherds and company, the caganer is often tucked away in a corner of the model, typically nowhere near the manger scene.
 A tradition in Catalonia is to have children find the hidden figure.